erikpukinskis/prototype-narrative-editor/README.md

 First off, this document is written in a filed called README.md.
 It's written in a language called Markdown.
 You can see that file [here](README.md).

-In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take requests from folks on the internet, converts that README file into HTML, and send it down to peoples' web browsers on their phones and computers.
+In order for you to be reading a nicely formatted version of this document in your web browser right now, there needs to be a web server that can take requests from folks on the internet, convert that README file into HTML, and send it down to peoples' web browsers on their phones and computers.

 There are lots of ways to accomplish that, but Narrative does it with a little server written in Javascript.
 It's just a few lines of code in a filed called `server.js`: